grtakaha/protein_alignment_tool/README.md

 # protein_alignment_tool
 NOTE: The following do not have command-line support for different BLAST and Clustal Omega options.
-They are
+They are currently set with (presumably) default parameters.
+Settings can be found within the scripts for those who are curious.

 uniprot_fastas.py - Tool that takes one or more protein sequences (FASTA format) as input and BLASTs them against UniProt databases (RefProt and SwissProt).
 Saves annotations and FASTA sequences for each hit.